backstage/backstage/docs/local-dev/cli-build-system.md

 The Backstage build system uses the concept of package roles in order to help keep configuration lean, provide utility and tooling, and enable optimizations.
-A package role is a single string that identifies what the purpose of a package is, and it's define in the `package.json` of each package like this:
+A package role is a single string that identifies what the purpose of a package is, and it's defined in the `package.json` of each package like this:

 ```json
 {